-THIS work, the result of many years of patient study and investigation of the normal order of American society, was published about the time of Mr. Lincoln's election; but the war that followed that great calamity prevented any serious efforts being made to give it a general circulation.
-It is a plain, simple, and truthful exposition of the natural order and social adaptation of the white and negro races, as they existed in the Southern States, and indeed in all the States, save one, when the Union was formed.
-It shows just what the census returns show, that negroes having multiplied from a half to four millions in less than a century, were of necessity in their normal condition in the South; and it also shows, what the census returns show, that in "freedom" they died out, and therefore, of necessity, were in an abnormal condition in the North.
-(Furthermore, it shows that amalgamation, as with varieties of our own race that come to us from the Old World, is impossible; and therefore, human governments can not exist an hour anywhere where these widely different races are forced into legal equality in approximate proportions.
+: This work, the result of many years of patient

+"■ study and investigation of the normal order of American society, was published about the time of ; Mr. Lincoln's election ; but the war that followed r r that great calamity prevented any serious efforts being made to give it a general circulation.
+It is a plain, simple, and truthful exposition of the natural order and social adaptation of the white and negro races, as they existed in the Southern States, g necessity, were in an abnormal condition in the

+- and indeed in all the States, save one, when the Union was formed.
+It shows just what the census

+6 returns show, that negroes having multiplied from a half to four millions in less than a century, were of necessity in their normal condition in the South ; and it also shows, what the census returns show, that in " freedom" they died out, and therefore, of governments can not exist an hour anywhere where these widely different races are forced into legal equality in approximate proportions.
 Finally, it shows that even when both white and negro become so debauched, degraded, and sinful as to equalize and harmonize together, as we see with Portuguese and Spaniards on this Continent, and sometimes with individuals among ourselves, who mate and mix their blood, their progeny become sterile, diseased, rotten, and within a certain time, utterly perish from the earth.)
-(Nevertheless, the Northern States combined together in 1860, and took possession of the common government, to force the Southern States to practice their theories or "ideas" on this subject, or, in other words, to doom the Southern people to a fate more horrible than death itself!
-They now rule the South by military force, and by the same force have torn four millions of negroes from their normal condition, and are striving to "reconstruct" American society on a Mongrel basis, as in Mexico, Central America, etc. Or, in other words, the Northern States have overthrown society in the South, and the simple problem before this generation is the mode of social restoration-will it be done through the common sense and reason of the people, or through civil war, national bankruptcy, years of anarchy, and universal misery?
-This is the question, the whole question of the future.
-We will return to the Constitution and the "Union as it was;" and every man, and woman too, in this broad land must accept the simple but stupendous truth of white supremacy and negro subordination, or consent to have it forced on them by years of social anarchy, horror, and misery!
-The author has also added an appendix to the work proper, showing the past and present condition of the Mongrel populations south of us, and presenting in detail the practical result of those impious and monstrous theories now in the full tide of experiment among ourselves.
-In conclusion the author has to say that he has given his life-more than life-to this work, to the explanation and demonstration of the grand and beneficent truth underlying our whole social fabric; and however blind, mad, or perverse this generation may be, he is content with the assurance that the countless millions to come after us on this Continent will be benefited by his labors.
+(Nevertheless, the Northern States combined together in 1860, and took possession of the common government, to force the Southern States to practice their theories or " ideas" on this subject, or, in other words, to doom the Southern people to a fate more horrible than death itself !
+They now rule the South by military force, and by the same force have torn four millions of negroes from their normal condition, and are striving to " reconstruct" American society on a Mongrel basis, as in Mexico, Central America, etc. Or, in other words, the Northern States have overthrown society in the South, and the simple problem before this generation is the mode of social restoration - will it be done through the common sense and reason of the people, or through civil war, national bankruptcy, years ol anarchy, and universal misery ?
+This

+North. r Furthermore, it shows that amalgamation, as with varieties of our own race that come to us from the Old World, is impossible ; and therefor 3, human is the question, the whole question of the future.
+We will return to the Constitution and the \ " Union as it was ;" and every man, and woman too, in this broad land must accept the simple but stupendous truth of white supremacy and negro / subordination, or consent to have it forced on them by years of social anarchy, horror, and misery I The author has also added an appendix to the work proper, showing the past and present condition of the Mongrel populations south of us, and presenting in detail the practical result of those impious and monstrous theories now in the full tide of experiment among ourselves.
+In conclusion the author has to say that he has given his life - more than life - to this work, to the explanation and demonstration of the grand and beneficent truth underlying our whole social fabric ; and however blind, mad, or perverse this generation may be, he is content with the assurance that the countless millions to come after us on this Continent will be benefited by his labors.